requirejs/example-jquery-shim/README.md

 The most important part of this example is the app.js file, which specifies the [shim configuration](http://requirejs.org/docs/api.html#config-shim) for the plugins.

+**If you want IE6-8 support**, clone this repo, but replace the jQuery file with a jQuery 1.9 release.
+The jQuery 2 used in this project does not work with those browsers, a 1.9 release is needed.

 ###Project structure

 tools/